 5. Skin Health

-Myrrh can help maintain healthy skin.
-It can help soothe chapped or cracked skin.
+Myrrh can help maintain healthy skin by soothing chapped or cracked patches.
 It is commonly added to skin care products to help with moisturizing and also for fragrance.
 Ancient Egyptians used it to prevent aging and maintain healthy skin.

 Myrrh is commonly used in aromatherapy for massages.
 It can also be added to a warm bath or applied directly to the skin.